jdmoorman/kaczmarz-algorithms/CONTRIBUTING.md

     Ex: feature/read-tiff-files or bugfix/handle-file-not-found<br>
     Now you can make your changes locally.

+5. When you're done making changes, check that your changes pass linting and tests, including testing other Python versions with make:

+    ```bash
+    tox -e lint
+    ```

 6. Commit your changes and push your branch to GitHub: